 - Start working on applications early so you’ll have enough time to review, revise, and perfect.
 Polish your personal statement and get feedback.

 - Get all required materials organized and be sure they are included with your application.

 - Before each interview, research the particular program and school.
 Anticipate common questions and prepare your answers.
 Review your personal statement and be prepared to expand on it in your interview.

-You’ve received some acceptance letters!
+At six months before matriculation, you’ve likely received some acceptance letters!
 Keep these things in mind when narrowing down your top choices.

 - Weigh the pros and cons of each program.
 Think about which program may be the best fit for you, taking into account the school’s mission statement, student culture, location, faculty, and how you felt if you had a campus visit.